davidrodriguessp/employment_and_wealth_trends/README.md

 The data was obtained in the World Bank Global Jobs Indicators Database (JoIn), available in the website https://datacatalog.worldbank.org/dataset/global-jobs-indicators-database.
 It includes data from 169 countries in the last three decades.

-This repository includes 2 files:
+This repository includes one file:

 employment_and_wealth_trends.ipynb with the Jupyter Notebook including the full code.

-employment_and_wealth_trends.html with the same file in HTML.